CornellAutonomousBikeTeam/CurrentBikeCode/README.md

   Return Type       | Method Signature          | Description :-------------: |:-------------:| :-----:
- void    | void initIMU(void) | Initializes the IMU so that it is ready to deliver data float   |  float getIMU(byte)|  Method that returns IMU data.
+ void    | initIMU(void) | Initializes the IMU so that it is ready to deliver data float   |  float getIMU(byte)|  Method that returns IMU data.
 Input argument 0x01 returns lean angle, and 0x26 returns lean rate.
 ---
 ### <a name="watchdog"></a>Watchdog